 Transcripts from institutions outside of the U.S. may be released to Educational Credential Evaluators, Inc. to identify U.S. equivalencies of educational qualifications.
 The transcript review process can take two to three weeks.
 Be sure to complete your application ahead of time so your transcripts can be evaluated before your program deadline.

 Financial Verification Form

 You are required to submit these forms and statements in order to be provided with an I-20.
-We encourage you to submit this form with your application.
+You will be prompted to submit this information upon admission.